What Is Included in a Job Promotion Letter?

 For one thing, the raise you get for moving up internally might not be as impressive as the salary you'd command if the company hired you from a competitor.
 For this reason, savvy negotiators sometimes ask for considerations to offset this lower salary - for instance, a review in six months, instead of at the yearly review period, or a larger bonus in recognition of better performance.

-If you've negotiated anything like this — or any benefits or perks, such as additional vacation, stock options, paid parking, etc. — make sure you get it all in writing.
+If you've negotiated anything like this—or any benefits or perks, such as additional vacation, stock options, parking benefits, and other perks—make sure you get it all in writing.
 Your job promotion letter might not include the nitty-gritty details, but some signed, formal document should.

 It's not that your employer would cheat you on purpose, but employees come and go in human resources as in all other departments, and you don't want to count on anyone other than yourself to remember the agreed-upon details of your promotion.
 Furthermore, putting it in writing makes it harder to get confused about the agreed-upon terms should an issue regarding your promotion arise in the future.

 Finally, don't lose track of your letters and documents after the fact.
 Many companies pass these letters along the old-fashioned way, on paper, and by hand.
 While that looks more impressive and formal, it's also easier to lose a paper document than it is a digital copy.